nicocardiel/filabres/doc/science-imaging.rst

 The same action is performed with the flatfield.
 The master flatfield is retrieved from the database ``filabres_db_cafos_flat-imaging.json``.

+The information displayed in the terminal while executing these basic reduction steps is also stored in an auxiliary file called ``basicred.log``, which is placed in the same directory where other auxiliary files, generated during the astrometric calibration, are also stored (as explained below).

 Astrometric calibration: description of the method
 --------------------------------------------------